-As of March 31, 2019 we had thirty-two full-time and part-time employees.
+As of June 30, 2019 we had thirty-three full-time and part-time employees.
 Eleven employees were engaged in research and development and quality control.
-Four employees were involved in operations, which manages production, inventory, purchasing, warehousing, freight, invoicing, shipping, collections, and returns.
+Five employees were involved in operations, which manages production, inventory, purchasing, warehousing, freight, invoicing, shipping, collections, and returns.
 Eleven employees were engaged in sales, marketing, and customer support.
 The remaining six employees performed executive, accounting, administrative, and management information systems functions.
-We currently have twenty-nine full-time employees and three employees working less than 5 days per week, typically 4 days per week.
+We currently have thirty full-time employees and three employees working less than 5 days per week, typically 4 days per week.
 Our dedicated personnel in Tijuana, Mexico are employees of our Mexican service provider and not included in our headcount.
-As of March 31, 2019, we had two consultants, one in sales and one in information systems, none of whom is included in our employee headcount.
+As of June 30, 2019, we had two consultants, one in sales and one in information systems, neither of which is included in our employee headcount.